 One common symptom of external HFS+ hard drive RAW error is that you have no chance to read or write even a single file before formatting it from RAW to HFS+ file system.

-You can also convert external hard drive to NTFS file system or FAT32 after data recovery.
+You can also convert raw to ntfs on external hdd or FAT32 after data recovery.

 An external hard drive will turn to RAW file system due to many reasons.
 Here are some possible reasons why an external HDD changes from HFS+ to RAW:

 HFS+ file system is able to be recognized by Mac OS, but it is not supported by Windows OS.
 Sometimes, some users may find that their external hard drive which was often used on Windows OS converts to RAW file system after connecting to Mac OS.